Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 |

-.. _Imagery basemaps:
+.. _Imagery:

 Imagery providers
 ~~~~~~~~~~~~~~~~~~

 Here you can select one of the default providers:

   * `Mapbox Satellite <https://mapbox.com/maps/s satellite>`_ is a provider of global high resolution satellite imagery.
 The date of the image and updates cannot be chosen.